-However, many of these signs can be similar to the ones you get before your period and false negatives are quite common.
+However, many of these signs can be similar to those you get before your period, and false negatives are quite common.

 So, I recommend you take a pregnancy test and consult your doctor.
 If you’ve done that and got a baby on the way (with or without symptoms), mazel tov.